eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/publisherListener/publisherListener.rst

 no Listener attached.

 |PublisherListener-api| does not add any new callback.
-Please, refer to the DataWriterListener for the list of inherited callbacks and override examples.
+Please, refer to the :ref:`dds_layer_publisher_dataWriterListener` for the list of inherited callbacks and override examples.